AMBER PATTERSON-OOI

 About

-I am a cultural anthropologist whose work sits at the intersection of the built environment, material culture, and sensory ways of knowing.
-My research is broadly concerned with how embodied narratives relate to the creation and experience of spaces – not only architectural, environmental, and urban spaces, but also through conceptualisations of interiority.Before turning to social inquiry, I spent a decade working across theatre, fine arts, and cultural event management — a background that continues to inflect my attention to performance, atmosphere, and the bodily dimensions of space.
-I hold a Bachelor of Arts (Anthropology), a Postgraduate Diploma in Production (Cultural Event Management), and a Master of Arts by Research (Anthropology).I am currently Principal Researcher at Wei Yap Architects, where I work with the design team to integrate ethnographic and cultural analysis into architectural practice — a role that reflects my broader commitment to bringing anthropological thinking into direct dialogue with the built world.
+I am a cultural anthropologist whose research interests include anthropological approaches to built environment, material culture, affect, and narrative as embodied phenomena.Before turning to social inquiry, I spent a decade working across theatre, fine arts, and cultural event management — a background that continues to inflect my attention to narrative, performance, and the bodily dimensions of space.
+I hold a Bachelor of Arts (Anthropology), a Postgraduate Diploma in Production (Cultural Event Management), and a Master of Arts by Research (Anthropology).I am a PhD candidate within the Faculty of Design and Society at University Technology, Sydney.
+Concurrently, I am Principal Researcher at Wei Yap Architects, where I work with the design team to integrate ethnographic and cultural analysis into architectural practice — a role that reflects my broader commitment to bringing anthropological thinking into direct dialogue with the built world.

 research